 While significantly reducing rate-based marriage penalties, the 2017 legislation's return to the pre-1969 approach greatly enhances marriage bonuses for single-earner couples.
 Consider individual C, who has an income of \$200,000.
 As a single individual claiming the Standard Deduction, C's income tax liability will be \$41,850.
-145 If C marries D, who has an income of zero, their joint liability will be \$30,819, 146 representing a marriage bonus of \$11,031 (26% of their combined pre-marriage liability).
+If C marries D, who has an income of zero, their joint liability will be \$30,819, If C marriage liability.
+The marriage bonus of \$11,031 (26% of their combined pre-marriage liability).
 The marriage bonus becomes even more dramatic if we assume that individual C has an income of \$100,000 and marries individual D, who has an income of zero.
-Before marriage, C's liability will be \$15,410, 147 assuming C claims the Standard Deduction.
-As a married couple filing a joint return, C and D will incur a liability of \$8,739, 148 meaning that they enjoy a marriage bonus of \$6,671 (a whopping 43% of C's pre-marriage liability).
+Before marriage, C's liability will be \$15,410, If assuming C claims the Standard Deduction.
+As a married couple filing a joint return, C and D will incur a liability of \$8,739, If a meaning that they enjoy a marriage bonus of \$6,671 (a whopping 43% of C's pre-marriage liability).